khadija51234/Data_Science_Projects/Movie Rating Prediction/Readme.md

 ###  **Data Preprocessing Steps**
 To prepare the dataset for model training, the following preprocessing steps were applied:

-Handling missing or null values
+-  Handling missing or null values
-Encoding categorical data (like genre, director)
+-  Encoding categorical variables (e.g., Genre, Director)
-Removing duplicate and irrelevant columns
+-  Removing duplicate or irrelevant columns
+-  Detecting and treating outliers (if necessary)
+-  Feature transformation and scaling
-Splitting dataset into **80% training** and **20% testing**
+-  Splitting dataset into **Training Set (80%)** and **Testing Set (20%)**

 ---